 From several sources inside the U.S. Government, we have learned that a high-level DINA official was instructed to conspire with Cuban exiles in the United States for the actual killing.
 The DINA-exile connection, by then many months old, had come about as naturally as a marriage between Mafia families.
 Shortly after the 1973 coup, Col. Eduardo Sepulveda, a close friend of Pinochet, was dispatched to Miami to meet with Cuban exile leaders.
 Ramiro de la Fé, a Bay of Pigs veteran who had served time for possession of explosives, and who was a spokesman for several terrorist groupings, consulted with Sepulveda and helped him set up a front group in the United States to promote the junta's image.
-In return, according to former exile activist, Carlos Rivero Collado,\ Sepulveda promised moral and material aid in the exiles' private war against Castro and the Cuban Revolution.
+In return, according to former exile activist, Carlos Rivero Collado, Sepulveda promised moral and mathe Cuban Revolution.
+In early 1974, the junta blessed the arrangement by sending Julio Duran to deliver a keynote speech before the exile community in Miami.
+Duran, Chile's delegate to the U.N.
+General Assembly and a leading figure in Patric y Libertad, promised the exiles that henceforth, Chile would support their cause.